syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 # Steps in ##Platform_Name## Stepper control

-The JavaScript Stepper allows you to add steps using the [steps](https://ej2.syncfusion.com/documentation/api/stepper/#steps) property.
+The TypeScript Stepper allows you to add steps using the [steps](https://ej2.syncfusion.com/documentation/api/stepper/#steps) property.
 Each step can be configured with options such as `iconCss`, `text`, `label`, `cssClass` and more.

 ## Adding steps